top of page

 Scorer Representative: Mike Ringham

 Mike started scoring at school in England in 1947.
 He had a short break in 1954 when he became the Chef’s Writer on the R.M.S. ”Himalaya”.
 In 1955 he met a passenger on a blind date, got engaged on their fifth date and migrated to Melbourne and married his sweetheart, Margaret, in 1956.
-They had two daughters, Joanne, the oncology nurse at Rosebud Hospital, has two sons, Matthews 20 and Adam 19.
-Susan is still single and is a dental assistant in Melbourne.
+They had two daughters, Joanne, an oncology nurse at Rosebud Hospital, has two sons, Matthews 20 and Adam 19 and Susan , who is a dental assistant in Melbourne.
 He joined the Essendon Cricket Club as 2nd XI scorer in 1956 and became the 1st XI scorer in 1960 as well as joined the First-class panel in 1964.
 A move to the M.C.C. took place in 1975 where Mike took over the 1st XI as well as the duties of Club Statistician, which he has continued for the past 48 years.
 Mike stood down from scoring in 1991 due to promotion as Schedule Planning Manager at Ansett Airlines.
 He retired 1996 due to Margaret’s ill health and was able to take up his pen again.
 Another break from Scoring came in 2010 when they moved to Rosebud, where Margaret passed away in 2017.
-The Beaumaris complex opened in 2018 and Mike was able to resumed his scoring with the 3rd and 4th XI’s.
-Last year he transferred to the Women’s 2nd XI and the Marg.
+The MCC Beaumaris complex opened in 2018 and Mike was able to resume his scoring with the 3rd and 4th XI’s and last year he transferred to the Women’s 2nd XI and the Marg.
 Jennings Cup Teams.
-Since he resumed scoring in 1956, he has scored over 1100 matches, including 40 Test Matches and travelled to England for the 2nd and 3rd World Cup Competitions as well as the 1985 Ashes Tour.
-Mike has tried since the 1980s to get the hierarchy to train scorers in the fundamental rules of scoring, and to familiarise them with the Laws that affect scoring.
-He is hoping to make some progress with his ambition of Scorer training during his time on the VCAUSA Committee.
+Since he resumed scoring in 1956, Mike has scored over 1100 matches, including 40 Test Matches and travelled to England for the 2nd and 3rd World Cup Competitions as well as the 1985 Ashes Tour.
+Mike is hoping to make some progress with his ambition of Scorer training during his time on the VCAUSA Committee.

 bottom of page